xavier-cr1/clickup-mcp-server/README.md

 A Model Context Protocol (MCP) server for integrating ClickUp tasks with AI applications.
 This server allows AI agents to interact with ClickUp tasks, spaces, lists, and folders through a standardized protocol.

-> 🚀 **Status Update:** v0.8.0 is now available with Server-Sent Events (SSE) transport support for web integrations, plus complete Time Tracking and Document Management features.
+> 🚀 **Status Update:** v0.8.0 is now available with HTTP Streamable transport support, Legacy SSE Support, Member Management tools, and more.

 ## Setup